 Bra Size Calculator

-The frame size is the firm circumference directly underneath the breasts.
+The frame size is the firm circumference measured directly underneath the breasts.

-The two major sizes for a bra are the band size and the cup size.
+The two major aspects of bra size are the band size and the cup size.

 |EU (standard EN 13402)||60||65||70||75||80||85||90||95||100||105|